-Cambridge University academic Professor David Hargreaves will this afternoon explain to delegates to the Australian Council for Educational Research (ACER) annual conference how such clusters are pursuing school improvement in England.
+Cambridge University academic Professor David Hargreaves explained to delegates to the annual ACER Research Conference how such clusters are pursuing school improvement in England.

-“For many schools the task of establishing and maintaining deep partnerships and strategic alliances with other schools is proving to be a major challenge,” Professor Hargreaves said, speaking ahead of the conference.
+'For many schools the task of establishing and maintaining deep partnerships and strategic alliances with other schools is proving to be a major challenge,' Professor Hargreaves said.

 Professor Hargreaves said the shift of responsibility for professional development and school improvement is a profound change for the teaching profession, for local education authorities, for inspection systems and for university schools of education and research centres.

-The role of strong school–community engagement in school improvement and the way such engagement benefits students and teachers and the wider community will be discussed in a session co-presented by Dr Michele Lonsdale, Ms Sharon Clerke and Dr Michelle Anderson from ACER.
-Together, they will present research evidence and practical tips for developing strong and productive school–community partnerships that ultimately support better outcomes for students.
+The role of strong school–community engagement in school improvement and the way such engagement benefits students and teachers and the wider community was discussed in a session co-presented by Dr Michele Lonsdale, Ms Sharon Clerke and Dr Michelle Anderson from ACER.
+Together, they presented research evidence and practical tips for developing strong and productive school–community partnerships that ultimately support better outcomes for students.

-One such example of successful collaboration, to be presented by Professor Brian Caldwell and Dr Tanya Vaughan from Educational Transformations, is the powerful impact of an arts program on student wellbeing and on achievement in other areas of the curriculum – including a gain in achievement in reading of approximately one year.
-Professor Caldwell and Dr Vaughan will also identify the social and economic consequences of sidelining the arts.
+One such example of successful collaboration, presented by Professor Brian Caldwell and Dr Tanya Vaughan from Educational Transformations, is the powerful impact of an arts program on student wellbeing and on achievement in other areas of the curriculum – including a gain in achievement in reading of approximately one year.
+Professor Caldwell and Dr Vaughan also identified the social and economic consequences of sidelining the arts.

-Also at the conference, Mr Brian Giles-Browne from Principals Australia Institute ‘Dare to Lead’ and Ms Gina Milgate from ACER will share parent and carer community voices in relation to Aboriginal and Torres Strait Islander education in school communities.
+Also at the conference, Mr Brian Giles-Browne from Principals Australia Institute ‘Dare to Lead’ and Ms Gina Milgate from ACER shared parent and carer community voices in relation to Aboriginal and Torres Strait Islander education in school communities.